softarc-consulting/sheriff/docs/docs/dependency-rules.md

 ## Manual Tagging

+The `modules` property in the `sheriff.config.ts` defines barrel-less modules but also assigns tags to modules, regardless if barrel or barrel-less.

-To assign tags manually, you need to provide a `tagging` object in the _sheriff.config.ts_ file.
-The keys in this object represent the module directories, and the corresponding values are the tags assigned to those modules.
+The keys of `modules` represent the module directories, and the corresponding values are the tags assigned to those modules.

 The following snippet demonstrates a configuration where four directories are assigned both a domain and a module type: